 The Committee is authorized to grant stock options, including both ISOs, which can result in potentially favorable tax treatment to the participant, and non qualified stock options, and stock appreciation rights entitling the participant to receive the amount by which the fair market value of a share of Common Stock on the date of exercise exceeds the grant price of the stock appreciation right.
 The exercise price per share subject to an option and the grant price of a stock appreciation right are determined by the Committee, provided that such exercise or grant price shall not be less than 100% of the fair market value of a share on the date of grant.
 In the case of an ISO, the exercise price per share (to the extent required by the Code at the time of grant) shall be no less than 110% of the fair market value of a share on the date such ISO is granted.
 For purposes of the 2011 Plan, the term "fair market value" means the fair market value of Common Stock, Awards or other property as determined by the Committee or under procedures established by the Committee.
-Unless otherwise determined by the Committee, the fair market value of Common Stock as of any given date shall be the closing sales price per share of Common Stock as reported on the principal stock exchange or market on which Common Stock as of any given date shall be the closing sales price per share of Common Stock as reported on the principal stock exchange or market on which Common Stock as of any given date shall be the closing sales price per share of Common Stock as reported on the principal stock exchange or market on which Common Stock as of any given date shall be the closing sales price per share of Common Stock as reported on the date, then on the last previous day on which a sale was reported.
-The maximum term of each option or stock appreciation right, the times at which each option or stock appreciation right will be exercisable, and provisions requiring forfeiture of unexercised options or stock appreciation right at or following termina
+Unless otherwise determined by the Committee, the fair market value of Common Stock as of any given date shall be the closing sales price per share of Common Stock as reported on the principal stock exchange or market on which Common Stock is traded on the date as of which such value is being determined or, if there is no sale on that date, then on the last previous day on which a sale was reported.
+The maximum term of each option or stock appreciation right will be exercisable, and provisions requiring forfeiture of unexercised options or stock appreciation right at of following termination of employment generally are fixed by the Committee, except that no option or stock appreciation right at or following termination of the options and stock appreciation right are determined by the Committee, the Plan to be paid in cash, shares, other Awards or other property (including loans to participants).